The UK Internal Market Scheme

 All businesses importing goods into Northern Ireland, regardless of whether they are registered for the UK Internal Market Scheme, will continue to need to complete customs declarations on goods entering Northern Ireland from GB.

-From 30 September 2024 businesses who are registered for the UK Internal Market Scheme, and who can demonstrate that a goods import meets all the necessary requirements, will be able to move goods via the new green lane and will therefore no longer be required to complete customs declarations.
+From 31 March 2025 businesses who are registered for the UK Internal Market Scheme, and who can demonstrate that a goods movement meets all the necessary requirements, will be able to move goods via the new green lane and will therefore no longer be required to complete customs declarations.

 I move goods for commercial processing, but my turnover is more than £2 million.
 Are there any exceptions to the revenue threshold?